Busting The Myths Behind Raising Children With More Than One Language

 No.

-Most bilingual people are not equally proficient in each of their languages and often have a dominant, more proficient, language.
-Although a variety of factors can influence a person’s dominant language (such as, the language they are immersed in the most, the language spoken by friends, and the language of media listened to/watched) children will typically be most proficient in the language they have had the most exposure to, opportunity to practice speaking and hearing, and motivation to speak.
+Most bilingual people are not equally proficient in each of their languages and often have a dominant language.
+Children will typically be most proficient in the language they have had the most exposure to, opportunity to practice speaking and hearing, and motivation to speak.

 Do I need to expose my child to both languages from birth for them to become bilingual?